-Your gut bacteria teaches your immune system how to behave .
+Your gut bacteria teach your immune system how to behave .
 And this education begins even before you are born.

 New research is showing that bacteria are already present in the placenta.
-Infants are born with an immature immune system and are at first protected by antibodies from their mother.
+Infants are born with an immature immune system and are at first protected by antibodies from their mothers.
 Through maternal milk (particularly the first feed which contains immune-boosting colostrum), and gradual exposure to a greater variety of foods, an infant’s digestive system will be colonized by a diverse range of gut bacteria.
-This bacteria will train the immune system to react to genuine pathogens, while tolerating all the harmless substances you encounter during your everyday life .
+These bacteria will train the immune system to react to genuine pathogens while tolerating all the harmless substances you encounter during your everyday life .

 Most gut bacteria are beneficial however some have been linked to disease.
 For example, having certain gut bacteria may cause disease within the gut such as inflammatory bowel disease.